-Migraine can occur in both adults and children.
+Migraines can occur in both adults and children.
 The attack frequency can be several times a week, or in some cases only once a year.

 Short-term treatment will involve analgesics and anti-nausea medications prescribed by a medic.
 Long-term preventive methods will include regular exercise, relaxation techniques, and learning positive ways of coping with stressful situations.